Frequently Asked Questions

 Are there any network dependencies or telemetry?

-No. DockLock Apps do not initiate any network connections and contain no telemetry.
+No. DockLock Apps do not initiate network connections and contain no telemetry.
 They operate fully offline and store no personal data.

 How can we activate full licenses for DockLock Apps?